hdShang/arxiv-daily/docs/cs-LG/2025-06-26/papers/250621429v2-deception-detection-in-dyadic-exchanges-using-multimodal-machine-lea.md

 ---
 layout: default
-title: Deception Detection in Dyadic Exchanges Using Multimodal Machine Learning: A Study on a Swedish Cohort
+title: "Deception Detection in Dyadic Exchanges Using Multimodal Machine Learning: A Study on a Swedish Cohort"
 ---

 # Deception Detection in Dyadic Exchanges Using Multimodal Machine Learning: A Study on a Swedish Cohort